• Skip to primary navigation

 🍴 Serving suggestions

-Serve the soup with fresh crusty bread, or how about this homemade pesto focaccia?
+Serve the spiced parsnip and apple soup with fresh crusty bread, or homemade pesto focaccia.

 📖 Variations

-• Make it spicy by adding 1 chopped red chilli and using hot curry powder.
+• Make it spicy by adding 1 chopped red chilli and use hot curry powder.

 • Make it creamier by stirring in 3 tablespoons of double (heavy) cream before serving.